Arcan-Tech/impact-installation-script/README.md

-# Installation script for Impact Analysis
+# Installation instructions for Impact Analysis

 Installation script for the impact analysis.
 See system requirements at the end of this document.